 optimizer- The optimization algorithm to use.
 NeoPulse® AI Studio provides access to all of the optimizers in the Keras library.
 The optimizer can be set in two ways:

 optimizer = 'optimizer'- sets the optimizer with the default parameters.

 optimizer = optimizer: [param1=value, ...]- sets the optimizer and allows the user to alter the default parameters.

 NOTE: the auto keyword may be used to let the oracle choose the optimizer.

 loss- The loss function to use.
 NeoPulse® AI Studio provides access to all of the loss functions in the Keras library.
+Besides, some of losses NeoPulse® supports beyond Keras are here.
 Loss functions can be set:

 loss = 'function_name'